 Computer hardware engineers must have the perseverance to perform comprehensive tests of systems, again and again, to ensure the hardware is functioning as it should.

-According to the BLS, computer hardware engineers earned a median income of $114,600 in May 2018, and employment was expected to grow by 6% from 2018 to 2028—about as fast as average.
+According to the BLS, computer hardware engineers earned a median income of $117,220 in May 2019, and employment was expected to grow by 2% from 2019 to 2029—slower than average.

 Computer systems analysts assess an organization's computer systems and recommend changes to hardware and software to enhance the company's efficiency.

 Because the job requires regular communication with managers and employees, computer systems analysts need to have strong interpersonal skills.
 Systems analysts need to be able to convince staff and management to adopt technology solutions that meet organizational needs.

 Also, systems analysts need the curiosity and thirst for continual learning to track trends in technology and research cutting-edge systems.

 Systems analysts also need business skills to recognize what's best for the entire organization.
 Similar job titles are business analysts or business systems analysts.

-According to the BLS, computer systems analysts earned a median income of $88,740 in May 2018, and employment was expected to grow by 9% from 2018 to 2028—about as fast as average.
+According to the BLS, computer systems analysts earned a median income of $90,920 in May 2019, and employment was expected to grow by 7% from 2019 to 2029—faster than average.

 Computer Network Architect

 Computer network architects design, implement, and maintain networking and data communication systems, including local area networks, wide area networks, extranets, and intranets.
 They assess the needs of organizations for data sharing and communications.

 Computer network architects also evaluate the products and services available in the marketplace.
 Computer network architects test systems before they are implemented and resolve problems as they occur after the setup is in place.

 Computer network architects need to have the analytical skills to evaluate computer networks.

-According to the BLS, computer network architects earned a median income of $109,020 in May 2018, and employment was expected to grow by 5% from 2018 to 2028—about as fast as average.
+According to the BLS, computer network architects earned a median income of $112,690 in May 2019, and employment was expected to grow by 5% from 2019 to 2029—faster than average.